×

 Adjusting to different cultures can be difficult, especially when a second language is involved.

-Lessons like these will make it easier for your students, exposing them to glimpses of British culture in the classroom.
+Lessons like these will help make it easier for your students, exposing them to glimpses of British culture in the classroom.

 Enter your e-mail address to get your free PDF!